3 Signs Your Body Tells You to Change Your Exercise Routine: Listen to Your Body for Optimal Health

 Not all workouts have to be high-intensity.
 However, it’s a different story when you’re at a level where you don’t sweat a drop, let alone run out of breath during exercise.
 This is because there is a high probability that you will not feel any significant health-improving effects even if you continue to exercise at this intensity for several years.
 In this case, you should consider increasing the intensity of the exercise or increasing the time.

-▲ When abnormal symptoms persist after exercise
+▲ When abnormal symptoms persist following exercise

-Sometimes, there are times when the feeling of heat in the face, thighs, etc. does not go away even after a long time has passed since the exercise was over.
+Sometimes, there are times when the feeling of heat in the face, thighs, etc. does not go away even following a long time has passed since the exercise was over.
 The elevated heart rate during exercise is seldom stable, or you may become annoyed with others for trivial reasons.
 All of them can be interpreted as a signal that the amount of exercise on the day was excessive.
-It is normal for physical symptoms that appear during exercise, such as a rise in body temperature or heart rate, to disappear after a certain period of time.
-If the muscle pain mentioned above does not disappear or lessen even after 24 to 48 hours, it may be a sign of injury.
+It is normal for physical symptoms that appear during exercise, such as a rise in body temperature or heart rate, to disappear following a certain period of time.
+If the muscle pain mentioned above does not disappear or lessen even following 24 to 48 hours, it may be a sign of injury.

 1690151464